section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 This will trigger the Firebase servers to send a verification code to the given phone number.

-The `signInWithPhoneNumber` method returns a object with a `confirmation` method that is used to verify the one-time code sent to the number.
+The `signInWithPhoneNumber` method returns an object with a `confirmation` method that is used to verify the one-time code sent to the number.

 Let's create a state using the `useState` hook to hold the `confirmation` method.